Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Empirical Results

 Table \ref{tab:results_bustos} shows the estimated results of Equation \eqref{eq:bustos}.
-We focus on Column (2) of Table 9 of the original article, which reports the impact of agricultural productivity on employment share in manufacturing.
-Column (1) in Table \ref{tab:results_bustos} shows the result as reported by \cite{bustos2016agricultural}, which shows that an increase of one standard deviation in potential soy productivity leads to an increase of 1.7 p.p [$0.83 \times 0.021$] on the share of manufacturing employment.
+We focus on Column (2) of Table 9 of the original article, which reports the impact of agricultural productivity gains on employment share in manufacturing.
+Column (1) in Table \ref{tab:results_bustos} shows the result as reported by \cite{bustos2016agricultural}, which the authors interpret as an increase of one unit in potential soy productivity leads to an increase of 2.1 p.p. in the share of manufacturing employment.

 In Columns (2) and (3), we replicate \cite{bustos2016agricultural}'s result using the variables we constructed based on FAO-GAEZ versions 3 and 4.
 Reassuringly, the result in Column (2) is very close to the one reported in Column (1), since they both use version 3 of the explanatory variable.
 In Column (3), we estimate Equation \eqref{eq:bustos} using FAO-GAEZ version 4.
-Comparing Columns (2) and (3), we see a significant increase in the estimated effect when we substitute version 3 of the FAO-GAEZ data for version 4.
+Comparing Columns (2) and (3), we see a large increase in the estimated effect when we substitute version 3 of the FAO-GAEZ data for version 4.
+These discrepancies rule out the possibility that both proxies are measured without error.
+Consequently, treating either version as error-free amounts to imposing a strong and untestable assumption about the data-generating process.
+This no-measurement-error assumption is relaxed by the method proposed by \cite{Lubotsky2006} and further relaxed by our partial identification approach.

-We can now discuss the results of our proposed econometric tool.
+We can now discuss the results of tools that account for measurement error.
+The interpretation of these results does not align directly with those shown so far because, in our approach, we normalize the variance of $\Delta A_{it}^{soy}$ to 1 (Assumption \ref{AsScale}).
+For this reason, when using tools that account for measurement error, we discuss their results in terms of standard deviations of $\Delta A_{it}^{soy}$.
 To make the comparison easier, Columns (4) and (5) show the result of estimating Expression \eqref{eq:bustos} with FAO-GAEZ versions 3 and 4 after normalizing the main explanatory variable.
-In Columns (4) and (5), the interpretation of the estimated results is that an increase of one standard deviation in $\Delta A_{it}^{soy}$ causes an increase of 1 p.p and 1.4 p.p in the share of manufacturing jobs.
+In Columns (4) and (5), the interpretation of the estimated results is that an increase of one standard deviation in $\Delta A_{it}^{soy}$ causes an increase of 2.1 p.p and 1.8 p.p in the share of manufacturing jobs.

-Column (6) shows the results associated with our method.
-The estimated interval shows a wide range of possible effects, but the lower bound is very close to the point estimates associated with OLS regressions using either proxy variable (Columns (4) and (5)).
-This finding suggests that measurement error may not be a critical issue in this empirical application.